Managing a SCORM activity

 Gradebook Method

-To view the results of a SCORM activity for your class, you can view them in the course gradebook.
-For detailed instructions on using the gradebook, please refer to Gradebook Basics.
-This is not the most efficient method, as it requires navigating away from the particular SCORM activity and there are many columns of SCORM and other activities in the gradebook.
+To view SCORM activity results for your class, open the course gradebook.
+For detailed instructions on using the gradebook, please refer to the Gradebook Basics article.
+This is not the most efficient method: it requires navigating away from the SCORM activity and the gradebook contains many columns for SCORM and other activities.

 SCORM Report Method

-A more efficient method of viewing the results of a particular SCORM activity is to use the SCORM reports.
-This allows teachers to view a page with the scores only for that particular activity, which includes the final score, how many attempts each student had on the SCORM activity, when they attempted the item and how long they worked on it.
+A more efficient method to view the results of a specific SCORM activity is through the SCORM reports.
+These reports display scores for that particular activity, including each student's final score, number of attempts, and attempt dates.
 More complex reports are also available.

 • Basic report